pyslackers/website/CONTRIBUTING.md

 ### 1. Python Version

-If you have [`pyenv`](https://github.com/pyenv/pyenv) installed already, the [python version](.python-version) should be set automatically for you based on the `.python-version` file.
+If you've [`pyenv`](https://github.com/pyenv/pyenv) installed already, the [python version](.python-version) should be set automatically for you based on the `.python-version` file.
 However if you do not, you should make sure that Python3.7+ is available on your host.

 ### 2. Virtual Environment